clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Call for Proposal Nov Survey.md

 •	I think it's time for a Rails-/Django-/Phoenix- like framework :-) Maybe more companies would jump in and use the language.
 I know it's a difficult thing to balance because if *I* were to build it I'd base it on Hiccup, HTMX, HoneySQL and Component but the community likes to reinvent the Component library a lot.
 That would also not cover the database layer that well.
 •	I would love to see improved support for primitive math operations.
 I'm constantly vexed by boxed loop variables.
 •	I would just generally say I find the experimental ClojureScript work Michiel Borkent is doing to be heading in a very interesting direction and would love to see it continue to be supported.
 •	I would like to get the "feel" that Clojure is modern.
-I many areas it feels like it has entered the 21st century.
+In many areas it feels like it has entered the 21st century.
-•	I feel like I am using xargs or sed for which I can never remember the arguments and have look them up again and again."
+•	I feel like I am using xargs or sed for which I can never remember the arguments and have look them up again and again.
 •	The core language itself should be shored up: there are too many open bugs
 •	Anything that keeps Clojure/Clojurescript viable as a full stack ecosystem.
 •	Libs and tools around Datomic.
 Emacs IDEs which are not CIDER.